Rock Around the Clock: Decca recording session

 Dick Richards, Haley's drummer at the time, confirmed in a 2016 interview with Dutch journalist Gerbren Deves, that it was not him, but Gussak playing drums on the recording.
 Despite not being members of Bill Haley and His Comets, Gussak and Cedrone were trusted session players that Haley had used before.
 Cedrone's guitar solo was one that he used before on Bill Haley And The Saddlemen's version of "Rock the Joint" in 1952, and is considered one of the classic rock and roll guitar solos of all time.
 (Cedrone died in a fall down a stairway on June 17, 1954, and never lived to see his contribution become famous and legendary.)
 The second instrumental break recreates a popular rhythm and blues "out chorus" with tenor sax and guitar emulating the rhythm section.

 The version of "Rock Around the Clock" that was used in the movie Blackboard Jungle differs from the hit single version.
 The difference is in the two solo breaks.
 The record has the guitar solo taking the first break and the sax solo taking the second break.
 The movie version is just the opposite with the sax solo coming first.

 In a 2005 retrospective on his uncle Milt Gabler's work (The Milt Gabler Story), Billy Crystal identifies Haley's 1954 recording of "Rock Around the Clock" as the single most important song Gabler ever produced.
 Gabler had previously been responsible for the highly successful string of R&B and jump blues recordings by Louis Jordan in the late 1940s, which were characterised by their strong beat, clearly enunciated lyrics and high production values, all features which Gabler sought to repeat in Haley's recordings.
-Also significantly, "Rock Around The Clock" was recorded in the very same month that Atlantic Records issued Big Joe Turner's "Shake, Rattle and Roll".
-In relation to "Rock Around The Clock", Gabler said: "I was aware that rock was starting.
+Also significantly, "Rock Around the Clock" was recorded in the very same month that Atlantic Records issued Big Joe Turner's "Shake, Rattle and Roll".
+In relation to "Rock Around the Clock", Gabler said: "I was aware that rock was starting.
 I knew what was happening in the Philadelphia area, and "Crazy Man, Crazy" had been a hit about a year before that.
 It already was starting and I wanted to take it from there."

-Although the record is sometimes claimed to be the first in the rock and roll genre, the head rock and roll critic of The Guardian disagrees.
-Songs such as this were merely the "first white artists' interpretations of a sound already well-established by black musicians almost a decade before.
-It was a raucous, driving, unnamed variant of rhythm and blues that came complete with lyrics that talked about "rocking".
-On the other hand, Tony Cajiao, then the editor of "Now Dig This!", offered this conclusion in the same 2004 article: "... you have to say that Rock Around the Clock was the first record that really brought everything together, that made tremors around the world."
+Although the record is sometimes claimed to be the first in the rock and roll genre, Alexis Petridis of The Guardian wrote that "Rock Around the Clock" and "That's All Right" were generally not considered the first rock and roll records but rather "the first white artists' interpretations of a sound already well-established by black musicians almost a decade before.
+It was a raucous, driving, unnamed variant of rhythm and blues that came complete with lyrics that talked about 'rocking'."
+Later in the same article, Petridis relates that Tony Cajiao, then the editor of Now Dig This!, offered the conclusion "... you have to say that Rock Around the Clock was the first record that really brought everything together, that made tremors around the world."